-Sandy Peters Field Hockey Award.
+\Sandra Peters Field Hockey Scholarship.
 Awarded as tuition credit to one or more talented field hockey players.
-Recipients must have GPAs of at least 2.75 and be active on the team in the academic year the scholarship is awarded.
-If a recipient is an entering freshman, that individual's high school GPA must be at least 2.75, and she must commit to play field hockey at Millersville University upon arrival.
+Candidates must have GPAs of at least 2.75/4 and be active on the team in the academic year the scholarship is awarded.
+If a candidate is an entering freshman, that individual's high school GPA must be at least 2.75/4, and she must commit to play field hockey at Millersville University upon arrival.
 The scholarship can be renewed, provided the student(s) annually meets the criteria.

-James Pillar '90 Football Scholarship.
+\James Pillar '90 Football Scholarship.
 Awarded to an incoming freshman football player(s) or a current member(s) of the football team in good academic standing.